Takeru Amine Kataise: 2022–23 season

 Kataise was assigned to compete at the 2022 Junior Grand Prix Armenian Cup and the 2022 Junior Grand Prix Egna/Neumarkt.
 However, after the cancellation of the Armenia Cup due to the Armenia-Azerbaijan crisis, he was reassigned to compete at the second stage of the Junior Grand Prix in Poland instead.

 He made his ISU Junior Grand Prix debut at the 2022 ISU Baltic Cup in Poland.
 He placed first in the short program with a score of 79.06, receiving multiple fours and a five from a Swiss judge in grade of execution on his opening triple Axel.
 He later went on to win the free skate after landing two triple Axels, including one in combination with a triple toe loop, and receiving all level fours on his spins, his only mistake being a two-footed landing on his double Axel-triple toe loop combination.
 He achieved a personal best score of 155.18 in the free skate, and 234.24 overall, breaking the 230 barrier for the first time and winning the competition by over ten points.

 He then competed at his second Junior Grand Prix, Egna/Neumarkt in Italy.
 He had an unsuccessful short program, falling on his opening triple Axel, then turning an intended triple loop into a double, which also resulted in a fall.
 In the short program, he placed seventh.
 However, he was able to rise back to podium position after placing 3rd in the free skate, taking the bronze medal behind Lucas Broussard and teammate Shunsuke Nakamura.
-His placements of first and third on the Junior Grand Prix circuit meant he qualified for the ISU Junior Grand Prix Final in Torino.
+His placements of first and third on the Junior Grand Prix circuit meant he qualified for the ISU Junior Grand Prix Final in Turin.

 Kataise competed at the Japan Western Sectional competition, where he placed second after the short program.
 He fell to forth in the free skate and placed forth overall.
 In November, he competed at the 2022–23 Japan Junior Championships, where he achieved a new national junior record in the short program of 83.27.
 He had an unsuccessful free skate, in which he placed sixth; however, his almost twelve point lead from the short program placed him second overall, and he won his first national junior medal.

 In December, Kataise competed at the 2022–23 Junior Grand Prix Final, coming into the competition with the highest free skating and highest total score received on the Junior Grand Prix circuit that season.
 He fell on his opening triple Axel in the short program, hitting the boards, then fell a second time on his triple Lutz.
 He was unable to complete the mandatory jump combination for the short program and placed sixth.